droundy/fac/web/documentation.md

 ## To do list

-1. Consider the option of defining "optional" rules, which are only run if needed in order to generate input for the normal rules.
-   This would simplify scenarios where there are all sorts of things one could compute, and we want fac to only do what is needed to produce the "default" output.

 2. Use inotify to avoid rescanning the entire source tree.

 3. Remove "error" calls from new-build.c, to ensure that we will